Bad Belly Fat: What it is, Why it’s Harmful, and How to Lose It

 Keep in mind that most of the sugar you consume doesn’t come out of a sugar bowl.
 Sugar is added to over 70% of processed foods, even items that don’t taste sweet.
 Crackers.
 Soups.
 Tomato sauce.
 Gravies.
 They all contain sugar, and when you eat a lot of processed foods, your sugar intake shoots up.
 This is especially true if you drink sodas, a processed food product that is loaded with sugar!

-If you choose to eat more whole foods, eventually switching to more of a whole-foods diet, you will automatically cut your sugar intake by more than half.
+If you choose to eat more whole foods, eventually switching to more of a whole-food diet, you will automatically cut your sugar intake by more than half.
 Your bad belly fat will start melting away.

 Many people think working out regularly burns belly fat, but that’s just not true.
 Has it ever worked for you?
 As previously mentioned, prolonged exercise contributes to belly fat because it increases cortisol levels in the blood.